How to Study for CFA Quick Facts

 Allocate Time for Studying

 The time you allocate to study for each CFA exam could be the difference between a passing grade and multiple retakes.
-Grab a calendar and begin to schedule study sessions throughout the week and on the weekends if that’s a better fit.
+Grab a calendar and begin to schedule study sessions throughout the week and on the weekends if that’s a better fit.Follow the CFA Program Curriculum and customize it to best suit your learning style.
+Take time for practice questions and mock exams and consider joining a study group to enhance your learning experience and maximize your study time.

 Get Your CFA® Program Curriculum Print Book.

-Prioritize topic areas based on how they are weighted, keep in mind your own personal strengths and weaknesses, and take advantage of all the resources Wiley offers to ensure you’re using each of your 300 plus hours wisely.
+Prioritize topic areas based on how they are weighted, keep in mind your own personal strengths and weaknesses, and take advantage of all the resources UWorld offers to ensure you’re using each of your 300 plus hours wisely.

 Learn more about CFA weights by topic level.